Exodus Intel is one of the very few companies that develops, buys, and sells software vulnerabilities.

-GiftBox – a Tor Hidden Child Porn Site
+GiftBox – a Tor Hidden Child Exploitation Site

 However, earlier, an Exodus flaw was leaked which the public and all vendors had no idea about.

-The flaw was used to reveal the visitors to a child pornography website based on Tor network called GiftBox.
+The flaw was used to reveal the visitors to a child abuse website based on Tor network called GiftBox.

-The move to unmask Tor users of the child porn site, GiftBox, was intended to be a positive one, although digital experts confirm their fears.
+The move to unmask Tor users of the child abuse site, GiftBox, was intended to be a positive one, although digital experts confirm their fears.